serverless-nextjs/serverless-next.js/packages/serverless-nextjs-component/README.md

 #### Should I use the [serverless-nextjs-plugin](https://github.com/danielcondemarin/serverless-nextjs-plugin/tree/master/packages/serverless-nextjs-plugin) or this component?

 Users are encouraged to use this component instead of the `serverless-nextjs-plugin`.
 This component was built and designed using lessons learned from the serverless plugin.

+#### [CI/CD] A new CloudFront distribution is created on every CI build.
+I wasn't expecting that.

+You need to commit your application state in source control.
+That is the files under the `.serverless` directory.
+The serverless team is currently working on remote state storage so this won't be necessary in the future.